Pomis/ThronesMining/README.md

 #### Tasks to accomplish:
 - Clear and update the dataset grouping by similar records, details of which are unnecessary for model, e.g. different kinds of “lords”; 3h
 - Create infographics for intuitively comprehensive visualization of houses relations and living characters death probabilities.
 This should include histogrammes, heatmaps and graphs; 8h
-- Try neural network, decision trees and frequent patterns approaches in prediction what will be the next battle, what will be the place of main events, who is likely to die and, eventually, who will occupy the “Iron Throne”; 30h
+- Perform clusterization, find out fun and surprising facts that can reveal some important conditions for dominating one house over another; 30h
 - Find is there any “support” and how much of certain characters from author or scenarists (e.g. characters should have die long time ago but he is still alive).
-To achieve this we should calculate the death probability and use permutation tests to see whether it is realistic; 4h
+4h
 - Extend datasets if necessary with events from seasons 5-7.
 5h